jbintz/jasonbintz/content/courses/MATH395/syllabus.md

 ## Grading {#grading}

-Problem sets will be worth around 30% of your grade, WebAssign assignments 20%, exams 30%, and the final exam 20%.
 I reserve the right to change the grading distribution.
 Final letter grades will be assigned based on the scale below at a minimum (i.e., if you earn a 94% overall in the course, your final grade will be at least an A-):

 | | | | | | | | |
 |:------|:------|:------|:------|:------|:------|:------|:------|